The orange Maine Coon is commonly confused with the ginger Maine Coon, due to the similarity in their colorings.

 Yes, you may pay a premium for this, but can confidently say that the kitten you purchase has been vetted for known health issues.

-Maine Coon breeders are also known for adoring this special cat breed, so you can be confident that the cat has been treated well, had flea drops applied, and been appropriately vaccinated.
+Maine Coon breeders are also known for adoring this special cat breed, so you can be confident that the cat has been treated well, had flea drops applied, and has been appropriately vaccinated.

 Use the following links to locate your local registered Maine Coon cat breeder:

-- United States: The ‘Cat Fanciers Association’ (CFA) can provide you with a list of your locally registered cat breeders (link to CFA).
+- United States: The Cat Fanciers Association (CFA) can provide you with a list of your locally registered cat breeders.

-- United Kingdom: Speak to the ‘Governing Board Of The Cat Fancy’ (the UK’s Premier Registration Body), to find registered breeders near you (link).
+- United Kingdom: Speak to the Governing Board Of The Cat Fancy (the UK’s Premier Registration Body), to find registered breeders near you.

 Although this is not the No.1 place to buy your orange Maine Coon kitten, Facebook is still a valid place to search for Maine Coon kittens.
-Though, please exercise a level of caution when doing so.

-- NEVER send money (deposit or full payment for Maine Coon kitten) outside of your country of residence, if requested to by the seller.
+- NEVER send money (deposit or full payment for Maine Coon kitten) outside of your country of residence, if requested by the seller.

 - NEVER hand over any cash, or make any financial deposits until you have physically seen and held the advertised kitten.

 Check out the following Maine Coon Facebook pages, where you can raise any questions you have in relation to this specific cat breed.

 3. Rescue Centre / Animal Shelter

-Rescue centres do an amazing job of looking after abandoned cats, from all cat breeds.
+Rescue centers do an amazing job of looking after abandoned cats, from all cat breeds.
 They care for animals until new owners can be found.

-As sad as it is, irresponsible pet owners will always exist.
-Therefore, if you keep in regular contact with these types of organisations, and express a particular interest in adopting a Maine Coon kitten or cat, your efforts may ultimately prove fruitful, should a Maine Coon get rescued.
+If you keep in regular contact with these types of organizations and express a particular interest in adopting a Maine Coon kitten or cat, your efforts may ultimately prove fruitful, should a Maine Coon get rescued.

-If you live in the United States, or United Kingdom, here are a few well known reputable rescue shelters that you could speak to:
+If you live in the United States, or the United Kingdom, here are a few well known reputable rescue shelters that you could speak to:

-- Maine Coon Rescue (link) – United States
+- Maine Coon Rescue: United States

-- Maine Coon Adoptions (link) – United States
+- Maine Coon Adoptions: United States

-- Cat Chat (link) – United Kingdom
+- Cat Chat: United Kingdom

-- RSPCA (link) – United Kingdom
+- RSPCA: United Kingdom

 4. Gumtree / Craigslist

-Despite advertisements often looking genuine, you should avoid purchasing from such platforms, due to the higher than average number of backyard breeders that frequent them.
+Despite advertisements often looking genuine, you should avoid purchasing from such platforms, due to the higher than an average number of backyard breeders that frequent them.